 A permanent solar setup is great

 If you get a permanent solar setup right, its set and forget.
 The only times you need to worry about it is if you are parked up in the shade for some time, and then you either need to move your vehicle, go for a drive (to charge it) or set up a portable panel.
+Shade and solar panels do not go well, even if its just a tiny amount.

 We’ve found this to be very rare, and under normal conditions we don’t even look at the permanent setup; it just does its thing without any intervention.